sid-sr/CS6476_Website/index.md

 Table 1: Results on GDBench components for two image retrieval tasks (ImageCode and Winoground), and one text retrieval task (Winoground).
 Our method **MS-COCO SoftNeg** is in bold, the results for the other methods were borrowed from [1].
 The ImageCode dataset variant used is the image one, and the metric shown is R@1.
 The Winoground metric reported here is accuracy.

 For fine-tuning, we performed distributed training on 4 NVIDIA A40s for 8 epochs, which took ~32 hours.
 For benchmark evaluation, ImageCode took ~45 minutes, and Winoground took ~20 minutes.
 At this scale, hyperparameters like batch size make a significant difference in results, so these results are very initial, we are currently experimenting with these parameters.
+For running benchmarks on fine-tuned models, we are also utilising an NVIDIA V100 on Colab Pro.

-**Experiment 2**:
+For the hard-negative generation experiment, we are experimenting with zero- and few-shot prompting, and are yet to start fine-tuning SD on these captions.

 ### What’s next:

 Improving Fine-tuning: The fine-tuning we performed with our custom loss is still in progress, we need to tweak hyperparameters (specifically batch size in distributed training) and run against other components of GDBench.

 Dataset Augmentation: We plan to generate a synthetic dataset that uses more compositionally confusing captions for the original image dataset.
-We will leverage LLaMA [9] for generating these new text captions and qualitatively evaluate the comparisons against the existing compositionality testing datasets in the ARO benchmark [2].
+We will leverage LLaMA [9] (zero-shot and few-shot prompting) for generating these new text captions and qualitatively evaluate the comparisons against the existing compositionality testing datasets in the ARO benchmark [2].

 ### Team Member Contributions: